What are Denial of Service (DoS) attacks? DoS attacks explained

 DoS attacks mostly affect organizations and how they run in a connected world.
 For consumers, the attacks hinder their ability to access services and information.

-Distributed denial of service (DDoS) attacks represent the next step in the evolution of DoS attacks as a way of disrupting the Internet.
-Cybercrimininals began using DDoS attacks around 2000.
+Distributed denial of service, or DDoS, attacks are the next step in the evolution of DoS attacks.
+Cybercriminals began using DDoS attacks around 2000.

-The attacks use large numbers of compromised computers, as well as other electronic devices — such as webcams and smart televisions that make up the ever-increasing Internet of Things — to force the shutdown of the targeted website, server or network.
+These attacks use large numbers of compromised computers, as well as other electronic devices — such as webcams and smart televisions that make up the ever- increasing Internet of Things — to force the shutdown of the targeted website, server or network.

 Security vulnerabilities in Internet-of-Things devices can make them accessible to cybercriminals seeking to anonymously and easily launch DDoS attacks.